-The selected net(s) appear in the Probes table in the Probe Insertion tab, as shown in the figure below.
+The selected net(s) will appear in the Probes table in the Probe Insertion tab, as shown in the figure below.
 SmartDebug automatically generates the Port Name for the probe.
-You can change the Port - 4.
-Assign a package pin to the probe using the drop-down list in the Package Pin column.
+You can change the Port Name from the default if desired.

+5. Assign a package pin to the probe using the drop-down list in the Package Pin column.
 You can assign the probe to any unused package pin (spare I/O).

-Figure 163 · Debug FPGA Array > Probe Insertion > Add Probe
+Figure 160 · Debug FPGA Array > Probe Insertion > Add Probe

-5. Click Run.
+Click Run.

-This triggers Place and Route in incremental mode, and the selected probe nets are routed to the selected package pin.
-After incremental Place and Route, Libero automatically reprograms the device with the added probes.
+This triggers Place and Route in the incremental mode, and the selected probe nets are routed to the selected package pin.
+After incremental Place and Route, Libero automatically reprograms the device (with the added probes).